fffonion/lua-resty-openssl/README.md

 **syntax**: *ok, err = csr:sign(pkey, digest?)*

-Sign the certificate request using the private key specified by `pkey`.
-The first argument must be a [resty.openssl.pkey](#restyopensslpkey) that stores private key.
+Sign the certificate request using the private key specified by `pkey`, which must be a [resty.openssl.pkey](#restyopensslpkey) that stores private key.
 Optionally accept `digest` parameter to set digest method, whichmust be a [resty.openssl.digest](#restyopenssldigest) instance.
 Returns a boolean indicating if signing is successful and error if any.